 Employers should ensure workplaces are safe whilst also enabling working from home.

-It is recognised that the nature of work in this environment will make it difficult for many workers to work remotely or from home.
 In order to keep the virus under control, it is important that people work safely.
 Working from home remains one way to do this.
 However, the risk of transmission can be substantially reduced if COVID-19 Secure guidelines are followed closely.
 Employers should consult with their employees to determine who, from the 1st August, can come into the workplace safely taking account of a person's journey, caring responsibilities, protected characteristics, and other individual circumstances.
 Extra consideration should be given to those people at higher risk.
 Businesses should consider the impact of workplaces reopening on local transport and take appropriate mitigating actions (e.g. staggered start and finish times for staff).
 When employers consider that workers should come into their place of work, then this will need to be reflected in the COVID-19 workplace risk assessment and actions taken to manage the risks of transmission in line with this guidance.
 The decision to return to the workplace must be made in meaningful consultation with workers (including through trade unions or employee representative groups where they exist).
 A meaningful consultation means engaging in an open conversation about returning to the workplace before any decision to return has been made.
 This should include a discussion of the timing and phasing of any return and any risk mitigations that have been implemented.
 It is vital employers engage with workers to ensure they feel safe returning to work, and they should not force anyone into an unsafe workplace.